Exact Fractional Inference via Re-Parametrization & Interpolation between Tree-Re-Weighted- and Belief Propagation

-\item Our main theoretical result, Theorem \ref{th:exact}, presented in Section \ref{sec:Re-Param-Exact} and proven in Appendix \ref{sec:exact}, states that the exact partition function can be expressed as a product of the variational free energy and of the multiplicative correction, $Z=Z^{(\lambda)}{\cal Z}^{(\lambda)}$.
-The latter multiplicative correction term, ${\cal Z}^{(\lambda)}$, is stated as an explicit expectation of an expression over a well defined ``mean-field" probability distribution, where both the expression and the ``mean-field" probability distribution are stated explicitly in terms of the fractional node and edge beliefs. \end{itemize} The theory is extended with experiments reported in Section \ref{sec:experiments}.
-Here we show, in addition to confirming our theoretical statements (and thus validating our simulation settings) that: \begin{itemize} \item Dependence of $\bar{F}^{(\lambda)}$ and $\log {\cal Z}^{(\lambda)}$ on $\lambda$ is of a phase transition type when we move from the TRW regime at $\lambda=0$ to the BP regime at $\lambda>\bar{\lambda}$.
+\item Our main theoretical result, Theorem \ref{th:exact}, presented in Section \ref{sec:Re-Param-Exact} and proven in Appendix \ref{sec:exact}, states that the exact partition function can be expressed as a product of the variational free energy and a multiplicative correction, $Z = Z^{(\lambda)}{\tilde Z}^{(\lambda)}$.
+The latter multiplicative correction term, ${\tilde Z}^{(\lambda)}$, is stated as an explicit expectation of an expression over a well-defined \enquote{mean-field} probability distribution, where both the expression and the \enquote{mean-field} probability distribution are stated explicitly in terms of the fractional node and edge beliefs.
+We note that such a bridge between the exact partition function and the approximate partition function, known as the Loop Series/Calculus, was introduced in \cite{chertkov_loop_2006,chertkov_loop_2006-1} and elaborated upon in \cite{sudderth_loop_2007} for the case of the Bethe (Belief Propagation), where $\lambda = 1$.
+However, to the best of our knowledge, it has not been reported in the literature for any other values of $\lambda \in [0,1]$ interpolating between BP and TRW, particularly for $\lambda = 0$ corresponding to TRW. \end{itemize} The theory is extended with experiments reported in Section \ref{sec:experiments}.
+Here we show, in addition to confirming our theoretical statements (and thus validating our simulation settings), that: \begin{itemize}